 Drainage can result in loss of characteristic species and transition to drier habitats.
-For both 4010 Wet heaths and 7130 Blanket bogs (\ if active bog), the target is the area showing signs of drainage from heavy trampling, tracking or ditches to be less than 10%.
+This attribute is applied to 4010 Wet heaths and 7130 Blanket bogs ( if active bog).
+For both habitats, the target is the area showing signs of drainage from heavy trampling, tracking or ditches to be less than 10%.